bijoy26/bijoy26.github.io/_posts/2022-08-10-github-pages-markdown-debunk.md

 ![Jekyll](jekyll.png){: w="650px" h="650px" }

-> The configuration of a Jekyll site entirely takes place in a `_config.yml` file on the root directoy.
+> The configuration of a Jekyll site entirely takes place in a `_config.yml`{: .filepath} file in the root directoy.
 {: .prompt-info }

 It offers a lot of [configuration options](https://jekyllrb.com/docs/configuration/options/) for ease of development, integration and maintenance.